graphql/graphql-scalars/scalars/contributed/chillicream/uuid.md

 # Input spec

-A `Uuid` scalar accepts string values conforming to the UUID string representation defined in RFC 9562, both as GraphQL literals and as JSON input values.
+A `UUID` scalar accepts string values conforming to the UUID string representation defined in RFC 9562, both as GraphQL literals and as JSON input values.